Top blog articles

 In many paints and coatings, there are solvents called volatile organic compounds (VOCs).
 Their purpose is to bind all the ingredients together, help the paint stick to the wall, and make the coating durable.
 However, some VOCs react with oxides of nitrogen in the air and cause pollution.
 Fortunately, there are many eco-friendly options for your home when it comes to paints and finishes which contain little to no VOCs at all.

 One of the most common indoor pollutants, formaldehyde, is often found in manufactured wood products, permanent press fabrics, and household products, such as pesticides, glues, and paints.
 When buying furniture, choosing and installing flooring, or choosing household textiles (e.g., upholstery and drapes), opt for the ones produced without formaldehyde glues, foam, and added formaldehyde.

 Mold thrives in humid and damp environments.
 It is usually found in bathrooms, but also at the origin point of a leak, and in extremely humid rooms.
 While it seems harmless compared to other pollutants, mold can cause serious respiratory problems and allergic reactions.
 Get rid of it by scrubbing it off, and then addressing its very source – humidity.
 Ventilate the room in question often, and keep the walls dry.

 Dust mites can lead to respiratory issues, especially in asthmatics.
 These tiny pollutants love to live in carpeting and other textiles.
 Since you can’t throw out all of the upholstered furniture, the least you can do is get rid of wall-to-wall carpets and opt for area rugs, made of natural materials, such as wool and jute.
 Keeping the house well-ventilated will also help.

 Asbestos sounds so ominous that it is difficult to imagine it was once considered a perfectly normal construction material, primarily because of its low price and great insulation properties.
-It was very widespread throughout Australia, so much so that professional asbestos removal in Sydney is still in demand in many major home renovations.
+It was very widespread, so much so that professional asbestos removal is still in demand in many major home renovations.
 This is a job that needs to be done by properly equipped professionals, because even a tiny particle of asbestos, when inhaled, can cause severe health problems.